A PRIMER FOR MONETARY SOVEREIGN NATIONS

 The Role of Government

-rights, the provision of essential services, planned and coordinated infrastructure, the nation’s health, its education, its financial and banking system and a justice system, equally available to all, would come under this definition.
-What we can say
+individual rights, the provision of essential services, planned and coordinated infrastructure, the nation’s health, its education, its financial and banking system and a justice system, equally available to all, would come under this definition.
+What

+citizens.
 Any government that budgets for a surplus is obviously profiteering, especially so in the case of a government operating on a monetary sovereign basis.
 Such a Government can always fund any obligations to which it chooses to commit itself.
-It can never go
+It can

-bankrupt, and can never default, unless it voluntarily chooses to do so for some totally irresponsible and vindictive reason.
+never go bankrupt, and can never default unless it voluntarily chooses to do so for some totally irresponsible and vindictive reason.

 The fourth axiom is that our society operates a mixed economy with the government having certain identified responsibilities and obligations,

-but coexisting with a private sector, which is principally responsible for manufacturing, production, resource development, distribution, marketing and selling.
-Individual enterprise and entrepreneurialship are encouraged, but monopolies are prohibited, and
+but coexisting with a private sector, which is principally responsible for manufacturing, production, resource development, distribution, marketing, and selling.
+Individual enterprise and entrepreneurship are encouraged, but monopolies are prohibited, and

 the myth of “free enterprise” exists only to the limits allowed by social standards, as proclaimed through government regulation.